fluree/docs.flur.ee/src/content/1.0.0/api/downloaded-endpoints/downloaded-overview.md

 ### Password Authentication Endpoints

 You need password authentication enabled to use these endpoints.
 See [config options](/docs/getting-started/installation#password-and-jwt-token-settings) for all password authentication options.
 See the [Password Management Guide](/guides/identity/password-management) for more information.
+For an implementation example refer to the [Comics Store](https://github.com/fluree/developer-hub) repo located in the Fluree Developer Hub.

 Action | Endpoint | Explanation
 -- | -- | --